 For 50 years, Madeira's award-winning experiential learning program has provided student internships, similar to those offered by colleges and universities.
 For five weeks, girls learn from experience in settings beyond the classrooms.
 Sophomores engage in service, juniors serve on Capitol Hill, and seniors pursue a career interest or passion.
-Over their four years, Madeira graduates build an impressive resume from the Co-Curriculum placements.
+Over their four years, Madeira graduates build an impressive resume from their Co-Curriculum placements.

 The Co-Curriculum Program at Madeira is a journey of self-discovery and a practical approach to learning.
 No two students' experiences are the same.